kblok/kblok.github.io/_posts/2023-12-31-puppeteer-sharp-recap-2023.md

 # About 2024.

-Closing the feature gap will still be my top priority. **But**, The rumors about puppeteer moving to [WebDriver Bidi](https://developer.chrome.com/blog/puppeteer-webdriver-bidi-2023) sounds... exciting.
+Closing the feature gap will still be my top priority. **But**, the rumors about puppeteer moving to [WebDriver Bidi](https://developer.chrome.com/blog/puppeteer-webdriver-bidi-2023) sounds... exciting.
 Making Puppeteer-Sharp a great WebDriver BiDi API sounds promising.
 On the personal side, I think this website need some refresh :)

 # Final words